 Repair your epoxy floors as needed

+Remember, epoxy is durable but can still be damaged.
 Damage to epoxy flooring is problematic for a number of reasons.
-Cracks, dents, and other damage can ruin the appearance of your flooring, create slip and trip hazards, and weaken the overall integrity of your floors.
+Cracks, dents, and other damage like fish eyes can ruin the appearance of your flooring, create slip and trip hazards, and weaken the overall integrity of your floors.

 Epoxy floor repair, if left for a long time can be extensive.
 Simply applying a compound or sanding down damaged areas might cause further problems.
 If not done by a quality installer, the patchwork you perform may negatively impact your floor’s aesthetic and can lead to more damage or uneven flooring.